lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 Have you ever felt creeped out or even repulsed by a video game character but couldn’t really tell why?
 It happens when you subconciously hit a so-called **uncanny valley**, a phenomena when humans realize there is something off with the human-like looking entity in front of them.

 ### What is uncanny valley?
 You have most like encountered this term already in relation to robots.
-Uncanny valley was coined by a Japanese robotics professor Masahiro Mori in the 1970s.
-His hypothesis was that the closer people get to the depiction of robots as humans, the affinity for them increases until we come into a valley.
+Uncanny valley was coined by a Japanese robotics, professor Masahiro Mori in the 1970s.
+His hypothesis was that the closer people get to the depiction of robots as humans, the affinity for them increases until we come into a "valley" where we feel uncomfortable to look at a thing or entity resembling a person (or its part).
 This valley is what we know as “uncanny valley” where people tend to get repulsed by the uncanny resemblance with a human.

+Professor Mori even provided a graph that covers most types of object holding a human likeness and either missing or fulfillin it:

 ![](/images/mori-uncanny.png)